rebu213/CodeRefectorHoriseonSEO/README.md

 # CodeRefectorHoriseonSEO

 # What the project does

+The project is for Module 1 UofM Boot campamp
 # Assignment 1 Bootcamp UofM Make the Horiseon page load correctly

 this is the website for horiseon mod 1